Safeguarding Policy

 • It has been assessed (by the Chair and Directors) and agreed that the child or vulnerable adult is unable/incapable of making an informed decision for himself or herself.

-Disclosures made by a member of staff
+Disclosures made by a worker

 The Company Chair should discuss the option of approaching the police with the individual if appropriate.
-All staff and volunteers will take reasonable steps to respect the confidentiality of the person disclosing the alleged abuse.
+All workers and volunteers will take reasonable steps to respect the confidentiality of the person disclosing the alleged abuse.
 Together!
 2012 C.I.C. will aim to ensure that the person making the disclosure is supported and protected from reprisals or victimisation as a result of an expression of concern.

 Multi-agency procedures